General Intererest Accessibility

 Zeiss – Zeiss are makers of fine telescopes & binoculars – they have supported Birding For All with donations for nearly fifteen years.

 Birding Ecotours – Birding Ecotours are a company offering bird tours – they are supporters of Birding For All having made a number of donations.

 Sarus Bird Tours – Sarus Bird Tours are a company offering bird tours – they are supporters of Birding For All having made a number of donations.

 CBC4Kids – …is about helping kids confined to wheel chairs to get involved in the great outdoors through birding…as a life sport.

-Sparrowhawk Island – Real Sparrowhawks and other british birds and wildlife captured in their habitat live on web cam.
-This site’s webmaster says: my site was set up for disabled birders, as my uncle was a great birder spending the last two years of his life bedridden watching what he loved untill he passed away.
+Sparrowhawk Island – Real Sparrowhawks and other British birds and wildlife captured in their habitat live on web cam.
+This site’s webmaster says: my site was set up for disabled birders, as my uncle was a great birder spending the last two years of his life bedridden watching what he loved until he passed away.
 I promised him i would keep it going, so if my site may be of interest to ‘Birding for All’ – why not get to know of my live cams.